Traveling With A Coffee Addiction

 When you are hard-up and need something to brew your precious nectar of the Gods… this will do!

 Having owned several (most were “thoughtful” gifts), I can say that these things do not travel well.
-Most are made of glass, so they have a high probability of cracking (and I’ve broke a ton of them, not even traveling!)
+Most are made of glass, so they have a high probability of cracking (and I’ve broken a ton of them, not even traveling!)

-They are pretty quick to use, and get that coffee addiction satisfied.
+They are pretty quick to use and get that coffee addiction satisfied.
 So in a pinch, having one of these is better than cowboy style coffee (where you just through the grounds in hot water and sift the grounds through your teeth).

 The simplicity of just pouring hot water over grounds that sit in the ceramic funnel is therapeutic as you see the coffee bubble as the steam rises.

 Traveling with this little device is pretty straight forward… Just wrap it in a t-shirt to keep it from breaking, and don’t forget to bring the cone filters to go with it!

 If you drink a ton of coffee, like me, you may want to put a ton of coffee grounds into the single-cup ceramic container, and just brew a whole carafe of coffee!